nhouse417/nhouse417/README.md

 Here are some ideas to get you started:
 -->

-I'm a recent Firmware Engineer from Western Digital seeking an opportunity as a Software Development Engineer in Test or an Embedded Software Engineer specifically in the space or automotive industry.
+I'm a former Software Test Development Engineer at Western Digital.
+I'm currently making a career change to the Machine Learning field as I'm now passionate about how I can use data analysis to improve a product.
+There's many facets of machine learning but I'm very interested in racecar data analysis to improve car performance or to imrpove a race strategy.

-- 🔭 I’m currently working on implementing a RTOS on ESP32 microcontroller and a home security camera
+- 🔭 I’m currently working on a simple Logistic Regression project
-- 🌱 I’m currently learning more about embedded systems and AI
+- 🌱 I’m currently learning more about neural networks and the python libraries associated such as tensorflow and keras
 - 💬 Ask me about anything
-- 😄 Pronouns: He/Him
-- ⚡ Fun facts: I love basketball and American football, love to exercise, and a recent F1 fan!
+- ⚡ Fun facts: I love basketball and American football, love to exercise, and an F1 fan!
 - Projects include
   - Arduino RC Car with RF transmission
-  - Facial Recognition using Python's OpenCV library, an Arduino UNO R3, and C Programming Language
-  - A Pedestrian Crossing Project using an Arduino UNO R3 and C Programming Language
+  - Linear Regression Model on the California Housing dataset
+      - one version uses my implementation of linear regression
+      - second version I use the sklearn library to implement linear regression using a pipeline

 Connect with me: